ziyehia/enseash-linux-micro-shell/README.md

   Splits a command line into an argument vector (`argv`) compatible with `execvp()`.
 - `command_exec()`
   Executes a command in a child process and handles I/O redirections.
 Waits for termination in the parent process.
-  Returns the status value to distinguis between normal termination and error or signal based terminations.
+  Returns the status value to distinguish between normal termination and error or signal based terminations.

 ## Shell call flow
 ```mermaid